-- · Foreign exchange students may receive a free annual angling license with proof of their foreign exchange student status.
-Available from any agent. - A Minnesota resident older than 16 who is developmentally disabled or a veteran with a 100 percent service-connected disabilty.
-Available only from the DNR. - · A Minnesota resident who is legally blind, receiving SSI or SSDI, receiving worker's compensation for total and permanent disability, a ward of the Commissioner of Human Services or a resident of a state institution that has an approved application.
+- Foreign exchange students may receive a free annual angling license with proof of their foreign exchange student status.
+Available from any agent. - A Minnesota resident older than 16 who is developmentally disabled or a veteran with a 100 percent service-connected disability.
+Available only from the DNR. - A Minnesota resident who is legally blind, receiving SSI or SSDI, receiving worker's compensation for total and permanent disability, a ward of the Commissioner of Human Services or a resident of a state institution that has an approved application.
 Available from any agent.
-SSI or SSDI benefit verification is available online at www. socialsecurity.gov, by calling 1-800-772-1213 or at your local Social Security office.
-Must have current letter from Social Security stating disability or SSI benefits.
+SSI or SSDI benefit verification is available online at socialsecurity.gov, by calling 800-772-1213 or at your local Social Security office.
+Must have current letter from Social Security stating disability or SSI benefits. - Residents receiving disability benefits under the Federal Railroad Retirement Act or U.S. Postal Service.